Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Entrypoint
 ==========

 An invocable function of the smart contract that usually takes arguments.
 Each entrypoint has specific arguments.
-Entrypoints can be invoked to update the state of the smart contract as well as to get return_values from the smart contract.
+Entrypoints can be invoked to update the state of the smart contract as well as to view information about different parts of contract state.

 .. _glossary-epoch: